-B. Purpose of the Annotated Manual
+Purpose of the Compliance Manual

-The purpose of this annotated manual is twofold.
-First, it is to inform facilities, stakeholders, and local jurisdictions the core requirements that CNMI must address under the JJDPA, and what the JJDPA requires states to include in a state compliance monitoring manual.
+The purpose of this compliance manual is twofold.
+First, it is to inform facilities, stakeholders, and local jurisdictions about the core requirements that CNMI must address under the JJDPA, and what the JJDPA requires states to include in a state compliance monitoring manual.
 This manual addresses the core requirements found in 34 U.S.C. §§ 11133(a)(11), (12), and (13).
 The racial and ethnic disparities core requirement found at 34 U.S.C. § 11133(a)(15), is not discussed in this manual because states do not monitor individual facilities for compliance with racial and ethnic disparities.
-The Office of Juvenile Justice and Delinquency Prevention (OJJDP) provides information on the racial and ethnic disparities core requirement on the CCASinformationhub.
-"Core requirements" in this manual pertain to the JJDPA core requirements: 1) Deinstitutionalization of Status Offenders (DSO), 2) Removal of Juveniles Charged as Adults from Adult Facilities, 3) Separation of Juveniles from Adult Inmates and, 4) Jail Removal.
+The Office of Juvenile Justice and Delinquency Prevention (OJJDP) provides information on the racial and ethnic disparities core requirement on the CCAS information hub.
+"Core requirements" in this manual pertain to the JJDPA core requirements: 1) Deinstitutionalization of Status Offenders (DSO), 2) Removal of Juveniles Charged as Adults from Adult Facilities, and 3) Removal of Juveniles Charged as Adults

-Second, this annotated manual is designed to give states an example of how CNMI should demonstrate compliance with the core requirements.
+Second, this compliance manual is designed to give OJJDP an example of how CNMI will demonstrate compliance with the core requirements.
 The left-hand column outlines the law-what CNMI must address in a state's compliance monitoring manual to adhere to the JJDPA.
-The right-hand column is where CNMI should insert its corresponding description of how it plans to adhere to the JJDPA.
+The right-hand column is where CNMI provides its description of how it plans to adhere to the JJDPA.